About Preconception Care and Prenatal Care

-Taking steps to make sure you are healthy and avoiding exposure to harmful behaviors and toxins before you conceive can decrease the chance of problems during pregnancy and improve the health of your child.
+Taking steps to make sure you are healthy and avoiding exposure to harmful behaviors and toxins before you get pregnant can decrease the chance of problems during pregnancy and improve the health of your child.

 What is prenatal care?

-Prenatal care is the care a woman gets during pregnancy.
-Prenatal care should begin as soon as a woman knows or suspects she is pregnant.
-Early and regular prenatal visits with a health care provider are important for the health of both the mother and the fetus.
+Prenatal care is the health care a woman gets during pregnancy.
+Prenatal care should begin as soon as a woman knows or thinks she is pregnant.
+Early and regular prenatal visits are important for the health of both the mother and the fetus.

-Prenatal care is important to help promote a healthy pregnancy.
+Research shows that prenatal care makes a difference for a healthy pregnancy.
 Women who do not seek prenatal care are three times as likely to deliver a low birth weight infant.
 Lack of prenatal care can also increase the risk of infant death.1

 Womenshealth.gov.
 (2009, March 6).
 Publications: Prenatal care fact sheet.
 Retrieved April 12, 2012, from http://www.womenshealth.gov/publications/our-publications/fact-sheet/prenatal-care.html [top]